NBA Christmas games: Broadcasting

-In 2025, it was announced that all five Christmas Day games will once again be broadcast on both ABC and ESPN likely to go against a NFL Tripleheader on streaming services Netflix and Prime Video.
+In 2025, it was announced that all five Christmas Day games will once again be broadcast on both ABC and ESPN likely to go against an NFL Tripleheader on streaming services Netflix and Prime Video.
 Inside the NBA would also serve as the studio show for ABC and ESPN's Christmas slate, this following a sublicensing deal between Warner Bros.
 Discovery (TNT's parent company) and The Walt Disney Company (ESPN and ABC's parent company) that would allow the show to continue airing on various marquee games on ESPN and ABC.
+Also in 2025, the NBA announced that the "Dunk the Halls" alternate broadcast would return for the first game between the Cleveland Cavaliers and the New York Knicks; this time it will also air on Disney Channel and Disney XD.